rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 He remained silent watching the monstrous critter approaching; terror flooded each fibre of his being.
 He turned to look at Hannah just before the spider pounced on him sticking its fangs deep in his neck.
 Black veins grew from Sam's neck, his face showed pain.
 The black veins slowly covered his entire body, paralysing him.
 A moment after, Sam was nothing more than a black statue resting on the spider web.
 The spider began threading silk around his body, making a cocoon.

-The brief instants of silence after the attack were broken by Hannah's sobs.
+The brief instants of silence after the attack were broken by Hannah's gasps; shock and sorrow had made her struggle for air.

 *"Amma?
 Bhat-appemd?"* - said Amir.
 He tried to understand the world around him - *"Pam?"*